The Final Problem: Film

-"The Final Problem" was adapted as a 1923 silent short film as part of the Stoll film series, starring Eille Norwood as Holmes and Hubert Willis as Watson, with Percy Standing as Moriarty.
+"The Final Problem" was adapted as a 1923 silent short film as part of the Stoll film series, starring Eille Norwood as Holmes and Hubert Willis as Watson, with Percy Standing as Moriarty; the last part of the action is relocated to the Cheddar Gorge in England.

 The 1931 film The Sleeping Cardinal, the first film in the 1931–1937 film series starring Arthur Wontner as Holmes, is based in part on "The Adventure of the Empty House" and "The Final Problem."
 The scene from "The Final Problem" in which Moriarty confronts Holmes at Baker Street and attempts to persuade Holmes to stop his investigations is used in The Triumph of Sherlock Holmes (1935), another film in the series.

 In the 1939–1946 film series starring Basil Rathbone as Holmes and Nigel Bruce as Watson, a number of films borrow elements from "The Final Problem".
 Most noticeable of these elements are the methods of killing Moriarty off; in The Adventures of Sherlock Holmes (1939), Sherlock Holmes and the Secret Weapon (1942) and The Woman in Green (1945), Moriarty is seen in all three films falling from a great height to his death.
 The Woman in Green contains a variation on the conversation between Holmes and Moriarty in Baker Street, as well as the idea of Moriarty manipulating Watson out of the way by hoaxing an injured Englishwoman who requires his treating.

 The 2011 film Sherlock Holmes: A Game of Shadows is based in part on "The Final Problem".
-Like the story, it ends with Holmes and Moriarty plummeting into the falls, and Watson is shown writing the final sentences of "The Final Problem" on his typewriter.
 However, in the film, the characters are attending a European Peace Conference held near the falls which Moriarty seeks to sabotage, and the two plunge down from a balcony overlooking the falls rather than from the ledge of the original story.
-Holmes is also shown falling over the edge with Moriarty rather than simply being assumed to have fallen, having being earlier injured to defeat Moriarty in a straight fight but knowing that Moriarty will go after Watson if he lives.
+Holmes is also shown falling over the edge with Moriarty rather than simply being assumed to have fallen, having been earlier injured trying to defeat Moriarty in a straight fight but knowing that Moriarty will go after Watson if he lives.
 Holmes survives, by using his brother's oxygen inhaler to survive the water at the bottom of the falls.
+Later, Watson is shown writing the final sentences of "The Final Problem" on his typewriter, while Holmes, having concealed himself, watches.